-There have been a number of reported accidents in which a paraglider collapse at low level has led to a pilot sustaining serious and sometimes fatal injuries.
-During a recovery from a large collapse a paraglider can lose a considerable amount of height very quickly, particularly if initial recovery attempts lead to further instability.
-If your height above ground is less than is necessary for a full recovery - or if your attempts to recover are unsuccessful, the first action taken must be to deploy your emergency parachute.
-Pilots often pursue attempts to regain control beyond the point at which emergency parachute deployment is the only safe option; the consequences are usually very serious.
+Accidents are continuing to happen in which a paraglider collapse, at an altitude from which it should have been possible to deploy an emergency parachute, results in the pilot not deploying their parachute and sustaining sometimes fatal injuries.
+During the recovery from a large collapse a paraglider can lose a considerable amount of height very quickly, particularly if initial recovery attempts lead to further instability.
+If your height above ground is less than is necessary for a full recovery - or if your initial attempts to recover are unsuccessful, the next action taken must be to deploy your emergency parachute.
+Some pilots seem to pursue attempts to regain control beyond the point at which emergency parachute deployment is likely to be the best option; the consequences are usually very serious.
 The following are recommendations.

-- 1. All pilots should fly with a suitably sized emergency parachute system. - 2.
-All pilots should practice the deployment of their emergency parachute in a safe environment such as a club repacking session - 3.
-All pilots should become familiar with the actions to be taken following a collapse, and how much height may be lost in recovery. - 4.
-All pilots should make themselves aware of the height lost following a mishandled recovery (SIV course participants may be able to note this while observing other pilots' recovery attempts). - 5.
+- 1. All pilots should fly with a suitable emergency parachute system. - 2.
+All pilots should practice the deployment of their emergency parachute in a safe environment such as a club repacking session. - 3.
+All pilots should become familiar with the actions to be taken following a collapse, and how much height may be lost in recovery. - All pilots should make themselves aware of the height lost following a mishandled recovery (SIV course participants may be able to note this while observing other pilots' recovery attempts). - 5.
 All pilots should exercise extreme care whenever there is insufficient height to recover from a major or mishandled collapse. - 6.
 When recovery is not possible in the available height, or if you are in any doubt as to how much height will be lost THROW YOUR EMERGENCY PARACHUTE!